- Understanding physics for better cloth simulations

 Skill Level Intermediate

 - [Voiceover] Hello there and welcome to Cloth Simulation in Blender.
 My name is Joel Bradley and I'm very much looking forward to working through this course with you.
 The exercises we go through will both introduce us to and show us how to work with the cloth simulation tools in Blender, with particular focus being placed on understanding how the tools and options available are affecting our cloth geometries.
 To help us get up to speed as quickly as possible, we are first of all going to cover some basics as regards both the location of cloth tools in Blender UI as well as looking at the forces of Physics at work in the real world that cause cloth to behave in the manor that it does.

-We will then move on to working with the cloth simulation tools themselves and take a look at how we set up and work with Blender's cloth modifier.
+We will then move on to working with the cloth simulation tools themselves, and take a look at how we set up and work with Blender's cloth modifier.
 Which will include an examination of the cache and baking tools that it gives to us.
-In chapter three, we will look a little more closely at the material behavior controls available on the modifier, as it will be these that allow us to essentially create some very specific types of fabric and motions inside our simulations.
+In Chapter Three, we will look a little more closely at the material, behavior controls available on the modifier as it will be these that allow us to essentially create some very specific types of fabric and motions inside our simulations.